Barbog/deja-website/pages/en/faq'ing-read-me.md

 <span style="color:#77011e;"><u>"What is a burn?"</u></span>

-A burn is an autonomous, unsponsored, non-commercial gathering, co-created by the attending participants who are guided by the principles of <span style="color:#77011e;">[Burning Man](http://burningman.org/).</span>
+A burn is an autonomous, unsponsored, non-commercial gathering, co-created by the attending participants who are guided by the principles of <span style="color:#77011e;">[Burning Man](http://burningman.org/).</span>,

 <span style="color:#77011e;"><u>"Why do i need to apply for entry?"</u></span>

-DeJā is an interactive and participatory event, by filling out the enter Dejā form you enter the rabbit hole.
+Because DeJā is an interactive and participatory event.
+By filling out the <span style="color:#77011e;">Enter Dejā</span> form you enter the rabbit hole.
 Doing so is your first step in getting involved and shows your interest in participating.
-Once you have submitted your form, you will receive a confirmation email with some extra details and your name will be added to the guest list.
+Once you have submitted your form, you will receive a confirmation email with some important details and your name will be added to the guest list.

-The Enter DeJā form helps to determine how many people, theme camps, sound systems will be attending.
-This in turn helps with the logistics of the infrastructure as well as providing a census
+The <span style="color:#77011e;">Enter DeJā</span> form helps to determine how many people, theme camps, sound systems will be attending.
+This in turn helps with the logistics of the infrastructure as well as providing a census.